andrewmassengale/dutyhours/README.md

 ## Testing the app

-I've included an export of my Postman REST request, which you can import to run API calls against the app.
+I've included an export of my Postman REST requests, which you can import to run API calls against the app.

 ## Next steps